 How do we use the present perfect?

 I. LIKE THE PAST TENSE but without specific time!
-We use the present perfect to talk about something we have done already.
+We use the present perfect to talk about something we have done already or an action that's already finished (or not finished in the negative form).
 Because of this, the present perfect can be similar to the simple past.
-However, you cannot say when you did the action when you use the present perfect.
+However, with the present perfect, the time when the action occurred is not important.
+When we use the present perfect, we simply want to say that an action is finished or we have experienced the action.
+However, we can cannot say when you did the action when you use the present perfect.
 If you mention exactly when you did the action, you'll have to use the past tense.

 Here are some examples of sentences in the present perfect and the past tense.
 The ones with specific time are in the past tense, while the ones without specific time are in the present perfect.